rmikehodges/go-risky/README.md

 Create AttackChainStep and get the id back to populate the item - Done

 OnDelete:
-Delete AttackChainStep by Id and move the positions of all other AttackChainSteps accordingly - Done
+Delete AttackChainStep by Id and move the positions of all other AttackChainSteps accordingly - Done, fully connected end-to-end

 Moving Nodes around;
 Update AttackChainSteps to move their position based on connection of edges